 Whilst enjoying a holiday in one of our cottages a visit to the lovely village of Clovelly is high recommended, here are some of the events happening in 2016:

 Visit Clovelly during the month of July and enjoy discovering the yarn-bombed areas of our famously picturesque fishing village.

-The *tight-knit* community of Clovelly residents have been busily preparing a ‘blooming’ lovely project ~ yarn-bombing the village, with the help of people from all over the UK & abroad, who are donating beautiful yarn samples!
-The white knitting of Celebrity Design Guru, Laurence Llewelyn Bowen, will have pride of place in a very special, secret feature of the Clovelly Yarn Bomb which will be revealed in July!
+The *tight-knit* community of Clovelly residents have been busily preparing a ‘blooming’ lovely project.
+Yarn-bombing the village, with the help of people from all over the UK & abroad, who are donating beautiful yarn samples!
+The white knitting of Celebrity Design Guru, Laurence Llewelyn Bowen, will have pride of place in a very special, secret feature of the Clovelly Yarn Bomb.

 The village will look even more colourful than usual, with knitted donkeys, seaside garlands and crocheted ‘cobble-cosies’ plus much more.
 This unusual project is part of Clovelly’s entry to the ‘Britain in Bloom’ competition and is in aid of the Devon Air Ambulance Trust.

 Yarn Bombing is a type of street art that employs colourful displays of knitted or crocheted yarn rather than paint or chalk.
 Yarn installations can be easily removed if necessary.

 Lifeboat Weekend in aid of the R.N.L.I.

 Held in aid of the RNLI, this popular event is a celebration of the Clovelly lifeboat and its volunteer crew.

 The Lifeboat House will be open to visitors and there’ll be operational displays by the Clovelly lifeboat.
 It’s a fun-packed weekend with games, competitions, entertainments, food and drink, music and other family fun in and around the harbour.